EOSC-Data-Commons/data-commons-mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server with a HTTP POST endpoint to access data from various open access data publishers, developed for the [EOSC Data Commons project](https://eosc.eu/horizon-europe-projects/eosc-data-commons/).

-It uses a search API and LLM to find relevant datasets for a user question.
+It uses a search API and a LLM to find relevant datasets for a user question.

 ## 🧩 Endpoints